 [-] Is the author identified?

 The author may be a person, group of people, or an organization.
 Beware of articles marked "Anonymous".
 On most websites, author information is found on the top or bottom of the page.
-If you cannot find author information anywhere, the author may be avoiding contact.
-In this case you should not cite this source.
+If you cannot find author information anywhere, you should not cite this source.
+Reputable publishers choose the authors they work with carefully so the books and articles you find in library databases are likely to have appropriate credentials.

 [-] What are the author's qualifications?